vinstic-myshell/myshell-doc-en/product-manual/product-update-log/july-update-log.md

 ### 20230705

 * The reward center now offers task value and point redemption functions!
-This test season will end on July 12, 2023, at 23:59 (UTC-4).
+This test season will end on July 12, 2023, 23:59 (UTC-4).
 At that time, you can redeem membership benefits and mysterious prizes!
 * The style of sharing chat record images has been optimized, and new users who register by scanning the QR code will be counted as the inviter.
 * Successful prompts have been added when publishing/unpublishing bots.
 * Fixed display issues with markdown replies.